 Net assets without donor restrictions - Net assets without donor restrictions represent the portion of net assets that are not subject to donor-imposed stipulations.
 The Ed Fund's Board established an operating reserve fund policy to support working capital needs.
 The Board plans to build the fund over time to a level equivalent to three months worth of expenses.
-As of June 30, 2023 and 2022, the Ed Fund's board designated operating reserve fund had a balance of \$740,710.
+As of June 30, 2024 and 2023, the Ed Fund's board designated operating reserve fund had a balance of \$2,296,830 and \$740,710, respectively.